WeikangLin/IOI/README.md

 #### IOI Matlab/Python codes.
-These codes are to calculate the two-dataset and multi-dataset IOIs as well as the outlier indices for a given set of constraints.
-Inputs are summary statisitics given by the parameter means, uncertainties and correlation coefficients which can be obtained by, e.g., running GetDist to MCMC chains.
-A Jupyter notebook is provided to calculate the Bayesian interpretation of the two-dataset IOI.
+These codes calculate the two-dataset and multi-dataset IOIs, the outlier indices for a given set of constraints and the Bayesian interpretation in the case when statistical errors also play a role.
+Inputs are summary statisitics in terms of the parameter means, uncertainties and correlation coefficients which can be obtained by, e.g., running GetDist to MCMC chains.
+A Jupyter notebook goes through all important steps.

+#### For the jupyter notebook:

+Steps:
+1. Put all the .margestats and .corr files (obtained from GetDist) of the constraints of interest in one folder.
+2. Run the jupyter notebook that calculate IOIs, the outlier indices and the Bayesian interpretation.

+#### If the Bayesian interpretation is not needed (e.g., comparing different results between cosmological simulations), one can use **pyioi** or the Matlab script to calculate IOIs.

+###### For **pyioi**:
+python pyioi.py -r *Path/to/GetDist/outputs* -o *Output/directory* -p *Paramter1* *Parameter2* *...*

+Steps: (In addition to the above 1) e.g.: `python pyioi.py -r ./batch -o ./IOIouts/IOI.txt -p omegabh2 omegach2 theta logA ns`

-#### For the Matlab Script:
+###### For the Matlab Script:
 A matlab script to calculate two-dataset and multi-dataset and multi-dataset IOIs, as well as all "outlier indices" for an arbitary number of contraints and in an arbitary parameter space.
 Outputs are stored in e.g., IOI_CMB.txt

-Steps:
-1. Put all the .margestats and .corr files of the constraints of interest in one folder.
+Steps: Steps: (In addition to the above 1)
 2. Specify the directory that contains all the .margestats and .corr files.
 3. Put the parameter names like below
     e.g., H0 parameterization in LCDM model: Params = {'omegabh2','omegam','H0','sigma8','ns','tau'}
     e.g., Theta parameterization in LCDM model: Params = {'omegabh2','omegach2','theta','logA','ns','tau'}

-#### For the python script, usage of **pyioi**:

-replace the 2nd and the 3rd steps above by: python pyioi.py -r *Path/to/GetDist/outputs* -o *Output/directory* -p *Paramter1* *Parameter2* *...*

-e.g.: `python pyioi.py -r ./batch -o ./IOIouts/IOI.txt -p omegabh2 omegach2 theta logA ns`

-#### For the Bayesian interpretation framework of the two-dataset IOI:
-Enter the obtained two-dataset IOI value and the number of parameters.